alexandersandberg/alexandersandberg.com/Content/articles/creating-a-website-theme-switcher-with-css-only.md

 }
 ```

-Next, we make our checkbox invisible while still keeping it in the DOM. `display: none;` won‘t suffice here, since this will put the theme switcher out of reach for visitors using keyboard navigation, and _accessibility rules_! ❤️
+Next, we make our checkbox invisible while still keeping it in the DOM. `display: none;` won’t suffice here, since this will put the theme switcher out of reach for visitors using keyboard navigation, and _accessibility rules_! ❤️

 ```css
 .theme-switch {